-We’ve put together a top-quality staff to ensure our residents get the highest level of care based on the latest addiction research.
-Our staff will include two licensed counselors for every 16 clients, plus a psychiatrist.
-Our leadership includes:
+We’ve put together a top-quality staff to ensure our participants get the highest level of care based on the latest addiction research.
+Our staff includes two licensed counselors and a psychiatrist for every 16 participants.
+Our team includes:

 ARAD Director of Residential Services

-Former substance abuse section head, United States Marine Corps Headquarters
+Former substance abuse section head, Headquarters, U.S. Marine Corps

 Our clinical director is Martha D. Burkett, MPA, LPC, NCC, CAADC, ACS, ADS, who joined ARAD on Feb.
 1, 2017.